huangtonyj/Kilogram/README.md

 In Kilogram, there were many similar components used in the post index and post show page.
 I have highlighted with corresponding color below.

 ![alt text](app/assets/images/post_index.png "Post Index")

 ![alt text](app/assets/images/post_show.png "Post Sndex")

-To take full advantage of React, I simplified my codebase and reused these components.
+To take full advantage of React, I simplified my codebase by reusing these components in both places.

 ```jsx
 return (